 Herbert’s series looks openly at authoritarianism and not only the burdens placed on those who are subjected to dictatorships, but also the inhumanity it demands of those in power.
 It remains critical of the forces that seek out charismatic powerful figures to solve all our problems.
 It demonstrates the dangers found in the “big man” syndrome of politics or messianic ideals of religion.

 It also looks at the environmental damages and dangers.
 The production of spice is comparative to the production of oil.
-Where oil-drilling has continued to create environmental damages in the Middle East, the production of spice on the fictional Dune creates a desert where the Freman long for a return to their lush planet.
-More recently, the control of spice can be compared to the increasing limitations on water resources and suggests we all look more critically at who has control over valuable resources.
+Where oil-drilling has continued to create environmental damages in the Middle East, the production of spice on the fictional planet of Arrakis creates a desert where the Freman long for a return to their lush planet.
+More recently, the control of spice can be compared to increasing limitations on water and suggests we all look more critically at who has control over valuable resources.

 When we can look past the red skies and alien powers, we realize that while Herbert’s Dune might take place in faraway galaxies, it has always been about our own home on Earth—from the shiftings sands in Oregon to the different cultural and ethnic makeup of the Middle East.

 Support local bookstores and get Dune on Bookshop.

 Want more book content?
 Follow our Bookstagram for international giveaways, exclusive excerpts, and author interviews!